The New £20 Polymer Note Launches Today: Is Your Business Ready?

 As the old notes will soon be withdrawn from use, criminals with £20 paper note forgeries will be looking to use them up.
 While your staff may be getting to grips with the new notes, employees need to be extra vigilant with older notes.
 The use of fake notes is likely to increase, so you need to ensure you protect your business from the loss of profits that forgeries can cause.

 Train and refresh

 Make sure every member of your team is up to date with the changes.
 The Bank of England offers a range of free training resources.
 These can serve as useful refresher training whenever your team needs it.

 Want to find out more about the new £20 polymer?
-Read our blog post that covers the five facts you need to know.
+Read our five facts you need to know blog post.